jsalignon/cactus/docs/3_Inputs/Parameters.md

 ]
 ```
 - **_params.heatmaps__seed_**: random seed for the selection of terms.
 Default: 38.
-- **_params.heatmaps_params_**: A groovy map containing parameters for each enrichment category.
-The default parameters (see below) can be used as a template to modify the wished parameter.
-Each column in the template  Here is a description of the parameters in the same order as they appear in the groovy map:
+- **_params.heatmaps_params_**: A groovy map that contains parameters to be used for each enrichment category.
+The parameters are in order:
     - **_padj_threshold_**: If no adjusted pvalue is above this threshold the process is stopped and no figure is made.
 		- **_signed_padj_**: Should enrichment and depletion be shown (T) or enrichment only (F).
 		- **_add_var_**: Add a variable to the plots as a small dot.
 Options: 'none' (nothing added; default), 'L2OR' (log2 odd ratio), 'ov_da' (overlap of DA entries with target; i.e. counts), 'padj_loglog' (pvalues in a log scale (higher values equals lower pvalues). formula: `log10(-log10(pval) + 1)`).
 		- **_add_number_**: Write the number count on the plots.
 		- **_max_characters_**: The limit of target names length.
 Longer targt names are cut.
     - **_up_down_pattern_**: The pattern of how Fold Changes are displayed.
 Options: "UDUD" (up, down, up, down...) or "UUDD" (up, up, ..., down, down ...).
-    - **_default parameters template_**:
+Default values:
 ```
 heatmaps_params = [
 	genes_self:   "c( 0.05, T, 'none', T, 50, 'UUDD' )",